Our Pest guide

 Bats are mammals that are best described as resembling mice but with wings.
 Bat wings are made of a thin membrane of skin, and most bats have large ears that help in echolocation.
 This sonar system is used for location purposes.
 As such, the visual sight of a bat is relatively poor, although bats can see ultraviolet light and are not blind as widely believed.

 A bat’s teeth are very sharp, designed for puncturing insects and vegetation in the Calgary area.
-Bats need areas protected from light and are not discriminate when choosing caves, hollow trees, or a thick canopy of leaves as their place of seclusion.
+They need areas protected from light and do not discriminate when choosing caves, hollow trees, or a thick canopy of leaves as their place of seclusion.

 A colony can leave behind staggering amounts of droppings (guano), which can carry diseases.
 The smell of the guano can also attract cockroaches.
 Some bats have rabies that can be passed to your pet.
 If left unchecked, a bat infestation is difficult and costly to correct.